 the full name, date of birth, and social security number for each parent whose rights were terminated after consent or by court order.

-The juvenile court clerk must maintain Form 7 as an unfiled document in the adoption case.

 Search of the Registry.
 At the time the court enters an adoption order and using the information provided in Form 7, the clerk must search the Arizona state case registry established under A.R.S. § 46-442 for both Title IV-D and Non-IV-D cases to determine whether there is a child support order for the adopted child.

 Search Results; Notice of Completed Adoption (Form 8).
 If the clerk’s search confirms the existence of a child support order, the clerk must take the following action as applicable.